When you use our services, we use information about you and your health so that we are able to give you the best possible care.

 How long do we hold your personal information

-East Sussex Healthcare NHS Trust has a Health Records Destruction and Retention policy and procedure that states that most records are held for eight years after the last date that treatment was provided.
+We have a health records destruction and retention policy and procedure that states that most records are held for eight years after the last date that treatment was provided.
 There are some exceptions which include:

 - If a patient is under 25 years of age